 By Mike Ratliff

-36 “But concerning that day and hour g no one knows, not even the angels of heaven, h nor the Son, i but the Father only.
-37 j For as were the days of Noah, k so will be the coming of the Son of Man.
-38 j For as in those days before the flood they were eating and drinking, l marrying and giving in marriage, until m the day when Noah entered the ark, 39 and they were unaware until the flood came and swept them all away, k so will be the coming of the Son of Man.
-40 Then two men will be in the field; one will be taken and one left.
-41 n Two women will be grinding o at the mill; one will be taken and one left.
-42 Therefore, p stay awake, for you do not know on what day q your Lord is coming.
-43 r But know this, that if the master of the house had known in what part of the night s the thief was coming, he would have stayed awake and would not have let his house be broken into.
-44 Therefore you also must be t ready, for u the Son of Man is coming at an hour you do not expect.
-(Matthew 24:36-44 ESV)
+36 “But of that day and hour no one knows, not even the angels of heaven, nor the Son, but the Father alone.
+37 For the coming of the Son of Man will be just like the days of Noah.
+38 For as in those days before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noah entered the ark, 39 and they did not understand until the flood came and took them all away; so will the coming of the Son of Man be.
+40 Then there will be two men in the field; one will be taken and one will be left.
+41 Two women will be grinding at the mill; one will be taken and one will be left.

 Jesus Christ is returning to this earth.
 However, if you look at the havoc the enemy is causing in the visible Church in our time it would appear that many, if not most, professing Christians are unconcerned about it.
 When certain Christian leaders can dismiss clear teachings from God’s Word and replace them with what the unregenerate want to hear then we must know that they do not believe that what the Word of God teaches us is literal in any sense of the word.
 Instead, they go on about in their lasciviousness in utter disregard for what awaits those who are guilty of making light of the direct commands of God.
 However, our Lord made it very clear in His Word that He was returning and with Him He will bring both reward and judgment.